-If you are interested in learning about Italian cuisine then herbs is always a great place to start.
+If you are interested in learning about cooking in Italy, then Italian herbs is always a great place to start.

 These herbs create the base flavor in most Italian dishes, so once you have a good grasp of each herb, what it tastes like, what it pairs well with, and what dishes use the herb, then you will be ready to wow your Italian friends and relatives in no time.

-We will lay this out in our guide and more, so read on to learn more about Italian cuisine.
+We will lay this out in our guide and more, so read on to learn more about the role of herbs in Italian cuisine.

 Basil has to be the most quintessential Italian herb.
 While it isn’t necessarily used in every dish, nor is basil a uniquely Italian herb, it is probably the herb you associate with Italian cooking the most.
 The Italians love Basil for its strong savoury flavor and versatility in dishes.

 Basil generally has a strong savoury and moorish flavor.
 It tastes great raw and can also be chopped and added to pasta dishes and can be bought fresh or dried.
 Basil is really easy to cultivate in your herb garden as it is a weed so it will grow pretty well even when unattended.

 Basil is used in a huge range of Italian dishes, condiments, and salads.
 Pesto’s main ingredient is basil, and fresh pesto made with fresh basil leaves is truly an Italian delicacy.

 A Caprese Salad is also one of our favorite uses of basil.
 This salad is a simple layering of mozzarella slices, tomato, and basil, and truly encapsulates the goals of Italian cooking : simple family cooking made amazing by using the best and freshest ingredients to hand.

 Oregano is a great herb that can get overlooked in your herbs and spices rack; If Basil is the yin of Italian herbs, you should consider Oregano the yang.